ToshikiRen/simple-instruction-simulator/README.md

 Hexll Memory Format <br>
 ![image](images/Simulator_Hexll_Memory_View.png)

+# Implementation details

+## Millstones

+- Setting up the unicorn-keystone-tkinter environment
+    - Problems:
+        - Combining keystone and unicorn for easy assembling and testing of asm code
+- Adding memory viewing interface
+    - Problems:
+        - formating the memory in such a way that the user could read the data was a challenge at first
+        - aligning memory cells
+        - adding hexll format to the memory while keeping the structure mostly the same
+- Step by step running mode
+    - Problems:
+        - Memory:
+            - This was by far the most challenging part of the project, after I added this functionality I had problems with the regular running mode while displaying the memory because it tried to update at each memory acces and it.
+            - To solve this problem I choose to update the memory only while doing step by step simulation and just add a button for memory updates that the user can click and instantly update the memory.
+        - Step by step Highlight:
+            - It was hard at first to think of a way to map each line of code to a memory address as keystone doesn't provide a memory address instruction mapping
+            - To create this mapping I had to assemble each line of code on its own and create the memory mapping in this way.
+After I had the memory - instruction map it was easy to map the program lines to the memory and after that highlight the lines

 ## Similar projects:
 1. [Carlosrafaelgn’s simulator](https://carlosrafaelgn.com.br/asm86/) - allows the simulation of x86 assembly instructions, easy registers and flags values access.
 The code runs without letting the user do a step by step simulation.